 Choose what to print and from where.

-Peoplevox allows you to control your own templates by uploading your own labels, designed using ZebraDesigner or similar, and creating or editing your own A4 templates using our Document Designer.
+Peoplevox allows you to control your own templates by uploading your own labels, designed using ZebraDesigner or similar, and creating or editing your own A4 templates using our Custom Documents feature.

 You can choose your own local printers, and remove print decisions at the pack bench by using configurable print rules to specify what gets printed.

 The products you sell can vary enormously, so Peoplevox lets you decide what product information to store and how items are grouped.
 After all, you know your products best.

 For clothing, attributes such as size and colour are important; for other items you may need to indicate if they are flammable or exceptionally heavy.